Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Mullins-Sekerka Evolution

 In this section, we will prove that the dissipation $D$ in the Mullins-Sekerka evolution is decreasing in time if the solution is sufficiently close to the equilibrium, and hence that the map $t\mapsto E(t)$ is convex.
 To estimate the time derivative of $D$, we will make use of the observation in \cite{OttoWestdickenberg2005}, that convexity of the Hessian of a functional can be probed by studying the evolution of first order perturbations along the corresponding gradient flow.
 Indeed suppose that $t \mapsto \gamma_t$ is a solution of the gradient flow equation $\frac{d\gamma_t}{dt} = -\nabla E(\gamma_t)$ on a Riemannian manifold $\MANI$, for some energy $E$.
 We denote by $(\cdot,\cdot)_\gamma$ the Riemannian metric at a point $\gamma \in \MANI$, with $\|\cdot\|_\gamma$ the induced norm.
 If $W_t = \frac{d\gamma_t}{ds}\Big|_{s=0} $ is a perturbation of $\gamma_t$, then

 Here $\frac{\nabla}{dt}$ denotes the \emph{covariant derivative}.
 It is needed because $W_t$ is a tangent vector.
-The second equality in \eqref{E:SCHEME} follows from the fact that second derivatives of $\gamma_t$ can be commutated.
+The second equality in \eqref{E:SCHEME} follows from the fact that second mixed derivatives of $\gamma_t$ commute.
 The third equality follows by inserting the gradient flow equation and using the chain rule.
 Here $D^2 E$ represents the Hessian of $E$.

 Naturally if the energy is convex, the Hessian $D^2E(\gamma_t)$ is positive semidefinite and $\frac{d}{dt} D(\gamma_t) \LS 0$.
 Without a convex energy, one can still consider perturbations in the direction $V_t = \frac{d\gamma_t}{dt}$ of the gradient flow, so that